 Recreation & Parks Commission Acts in an advisory capacity to City Council and departmental Director in all matters pertaining to recreation and parks and cooperates with other governmental agencies and civic groups to advance sound recreation and parks planning and programs.
-Meetings held the first Wednesday of the month in the City Council Chambers, 440 Civic Center Plaza, from 6:00 pm to 8:30 pm.
+Meetings held the first Wednesday of the month (via Zoom during the COVID-19 pandemic as of February 2021) in the City Council Chambers, 440 Civic Center Plaza, from 6:00 pm to 8:30 pm.

 The "Richmond Friends of Recreation" is a community based non-profit organization, established to encourage a wider public interest in Recreation and to promote the use of recreational facilities.
 RFOR provides assistance and support for Richmond citizens and their recreational programs and facilities.
 RFOR Board of Directors meets quarterly at the Chamber of Commerce.
 For more information, call 510-620-6793.

 Richmond-Shimada Friendship Commission